Watery Eyes: Causes, Diagnosis and when to seek help

-• Something in your Eye : When something enters your eye (a speck of dirt, dust, an eyelash), your eye produces more tears to expel it.
-Even things that are too small to see, like particles in smoke or chemicals in onions, trigger this reaction.
+• Something in your Eye: When a speck of dirt, dust, or an eyelash enters, the eyes produce more tears to expel it.
+Even things too small to see, like particles in smoke or chemicals in onions, trigger this reaction.

-• Conjunctivitis : This is a common cause of watery eyes in both children and adults.
-It can make one or both eyes look pink or red and feel itchy and gritty like there is sand in them, the viral or bacterial infections are the most common cause.
+• Conjunctivitis: This is common in both children and adults.
+It can make one or both eyes look pink or red and feel itchy and gritty like sand.
+Viruses or bacterial infections of the eyes are the most common causes.

-• Overproduction of tears : Irritated eyes can produce more tears than normal when the body tries to flush out the irritant.
+• Overproduction of Tears: Irritated eyes can produce more tears when the body tries to flush out the irritant.
 The following irritants can cause excessive tear production:

 • Some chemicals, such as fumes and even onions